uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/objects.rst

 dimensions, dimension sizes, and data type), and, optionally, the information about the physical format of data in memory.
 If this information is not known yet, a memory descriptor can be created with format tag set to |_any|.
-This allows compute-intensive primitives to chose the most appropriate format for the computations.
-The user is then responsible for reordering their data into the new format if the formats do not match.
-See :ref:`memory_format_propagation-label`.
+This allows compute-intensive primitives to chose the most appropriate physical format for the computations.
+The user is then responsible for reordering their data into the proper format they do not match.
+See :ref:`memory_format_propagation-label` for more details.

 A memory descriptor can be initialized either by specifying dimensions, and memory format tag or strides for each of them.